 a) Calling 1-800-908-9946 and ordering a Tax Transcript.

-b) Visiting www.IRS.gov and clicking on “Order a Transcript”.
+b) Visiting www.IRS.gov and clicking on “Get Transcript by MAIL”.

 The federal government will no longer allow schools to use copies of a family’s federal tax return as a valid method of verification.